apache/cloudstack-www/blog/2026-04-20-cloudstack-4.20.3.0-release/index.md

 Some of the highlights include:

 Support for Mysql 8.4
-* Copy templates from other secondary storage instead of downloading them
+* Prioritize copying templates from other secondary storages instead of downloading them
 * New Prometheus metric to track host certificate expiry
 * KVM DRS optimizations
 * Support for custom SSH port for KVM hosts